Q: How do I transfer the utility bills into my name?

 A: You need your passport or ID card and your OIB (personal identification number) to open the account, which you have to do at the bank in person.
-It is advisable to open an account in Kuna and a foreign currency account.
-Don’t forget to ask for Internet banking in case you need it and while doing it ask how you will receive your security equipment and passwords or pin codes for the account because most banks will not send them to an address outside of Croatia.
+It is advisable to open an account in kuna and in foreign currency.
+Don’t forget to ask for Internet banking in case you need it and, while doing it, ask how you will receive your safety devices and passwords or PIN codes for the account, because most banks will not send them to an address outside of Croatia.

-Q: When do I have to pay the Croatia real estate transfer tax?
+Q: When do I have to pay the Croatian real estate transfer tax?

 Q: What is real estate transfer tax in Croatia?

-A: In Croatia when the ownership of a property changes hands it is necessary to pay real estate transfer tax (RETT), which is 5% of the contractual value of the property.
-However if local tax authority estimates the value of the property to be higher than the contractual value, tax will be charged according to the higher value.
+A: In Croatia, when ownership of a property changes hands, it is necessary to pay real estate transfer tax (RETT), which is 3% of the contract value of the property.
+However, if local tax authority estimates that the property value is higher than stated in the contract value, tax will be charged in accordance with the higher value.
 The buyer has to pay the RETT.
-From January 1st 2015, if a Croatian company buys a property, which is already in the system of VAT (both the land and the building), it doesn’t have tax liability and doesn’t pay the RETT.
+From January 1st 2015, if a Croatian company buys a property, which is already in the system of VAT (both the land and the building), there is no tax liability and the RETT doesn’t need to be paid.